Krystyna-Szybalska/Hangman/README.md

 # Hangman
-Simple Hangmen Game implementation where you guess capitals of different countries
+Simple Hangman Game implementation in which you guess capitals of different countries
 ![Z1](Hangman/Assets/Hangman.png)